doguilmak/Classify-Rock-Paper-Scissors-with-Convolutional-Neural-Networks/README.md

 ## Problem Statement

-The purpose of the task is **classify paper, rock and scissor** from hand pictures using supervised machine learning methods (CNNs).
+The purpose of the task is **classify paper, rock and scissor** from hand pictures using branch of supervised machine learning method; convolutional neural networks (CNNs).
 With the model trained through pictures, it was tried to predict that the picture in hand was **rock, paper or scissors.**

 ## Dataset